Using Private and Public Assessments in Security Information Sharing Agreements: Introduction

-We present the model and proposed monitoring structure for information sharing games in Section \ref{sec:model}.
-We discuss the role of a monitoring system in the design of inter-temporal incentives in Section \ref{sec:public}, followed by the analysis of providing such incentives based on private observations and communication among firms in Section \ref{sec:private}.
-We conclude in Section \ref{sec:conclusion}.
+\emph{Paper Organization:} We present the model and proposed monitoring scheme for information sharing games in Section \ref{sec:model}.
+We discuss the feasibility of providing inter-temporal incentives for cooperation using private observations and communication among firms in Section \ref{sec:private}, followed by the role of a public monitoring system and a numerical example in Section \ref{sec:public}. {We discuss practical aspects in Section \ref{sec:disc},} followed by related work in Section \ref{sec:related}.
+Section \ref{sec:conclusion} concludes the paper.